 We love our pets and often they truly are part of the family.
 So when it comes to the end of a relationship or separation of a family, it can be very important to take a pet into consideration.

-In most cases separating parties are able to resolve this issue amicably, as it may be understood from the start which person owns, or is the main caregiver for a particular pet.
+In most cases separating parties can resolve this issue amicably, as it may be understood from the start which person owns or is the main caregiver for a particular pet.
 For others however, a disagreement may arise as to whom certain pets will live with, and even whether the other party can visit to spend time with the pets.

 Unfortunately, sometimes the motivation for one party keeping a pet as part of the family law process may be for the wrong reasons.
-People can feel very close and form long term attachments to animals and one party might try to keep the pet to upset the other party or use it as a weapon.
-Threats to euthanise the pet to eliminate the issue entirely is particularly upsetting.
+People can feel very close and form long term attachments to animals and one party might try to keep the pet or make threats about the pet to upset the other party or use it as a weapon.

-Determining factors considered by the Court when deciding who gets the Pet
+Determining factors considered by the Court when deciding who gets the Pets in Family Law matters

 Accommodation – Can the pet live at the accommodation, for example rental accommodation?